it3xl/Papercut/README.md

 * Configuring of log files root folder.
 * New log file format Papercut.Service.SMTPport-YYYYMMdd.log
 * Saved email .eml files have the format YY.MMdd-HH.mm.ssfff Subject_first_letters random.eml

+## How To Use
+I'm committing it now.
+Wait a sec.
+OK, possibly 86 400 sec.